All Episodes

 If you think that abortion has a causal link to societal decline, cultural decline, then the story is of interest to you.

-But it's just one of the things I worried about was The cheapening of life at both ends of the spectrum.
+But it's just one of the things I worried about was the cheapening of life at both ends of the spectrum.

-And if abortion and euthanasia both occur primarily as convenience items for the living, then there are a lot of people going to be at risk in our culture and society down the road if there's no stigma attached to this,
+And if abortion and euthanasia both occur primarily as convenience items for the living, then there are a lot of people going to be at risk in our culture and society down the road.

-and if if abortion is considered like turning on a spigot to get a drink of water for any reason, then we're cheapening life, and we're doing so at the at the at the end of life, and that spectrum too.
+If there's no stigma attached to this, and if abortion is considered like turning on a spigot to get a drink of water for any reason, then we're cheapening life, and we're doing so at the end of life in that spectrum too.

-I just I find it fascinating.
+I just, I find it fascinating.

 Well, that's a different thing.